yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 :heavy_check_mark:Use [Keda](https://keda.sh/) to build event driven applications, that could scale to zero when there is no demand

-Deploy to the Right Region:
-Select Azure regions based on where the customer resides Deploy to low-carbon regions

 **Maximize Node resource utilization** _to maximize its underying hardware utilization_

 :heavy_check_mark: Define workloads [resource requests and limits](/azure/aks/developer-best-practices-resource-management#define-pod-resource-requests-and-limits)